iqraizhar72/electronic-sales-sql-analysis/README.md

 <br>
 Customers active in both years or only one<br>
 <br>
-✔️ All 30 queries are well-structured and use core SQL concepts: JOIN, GROUP BY, HAVING, CASE, UNION, LIMIT.
+<h4>✔️ All 30 queries are well-structured and use core SQL concepts: JOIN, GROUP BY, HAVING, CASE, UNION, LIMIT.</h4>
 <br>
 <h2>📈 Conclusion</h2>
 <br>
 <br>
-This project provides a hands-on introduction to SQL for aspiring data analysts.
-It covers:
+<b>This project provides a hands-on introduction to SQL for aspiring data analysts.
+It covers:</b>
 <br>
 Realistic database design<br>